11 Psychology Internships for High School Students

 Eligibility: High school student, specific details vary based on the internship

-The American Psychological Association, known informally as APA, is a premiere scientific and professional organization that represents psychologists in the United States.
-Internships at APA are intended for students passionate about applying psychological knowledge for societal benefit, with positions ranging from policy to research, to communications and financial services.
-Both paid and unpaid internships are offered by the organization.
-Both require a cover letter, resume, and writing sample.
-An internship with APA is a great opportunity to foster a greater understanding of professional psychology at a prestigious and nationally-recognized organization.
+The American Psychological Association is a scientific and professional organization representing psychologists in the United States.
+Internships at APA are intended for students passionate about applying psychological knowledge for societal benefit, with positions ranging from policy and research to communications and financial services.
+Internship applications require a cover letter, resume, and writing sample.
+An internship with APA is a great opportunity to foster a greater understanding of professional psychology at a prestigious and nationally recognized organization.

 Cost: Unpaid